henriettekhn/MLinPractice/Documentation.md

 ### Design Decisions

-We decided not to reduce our dimensionality, but in order to still get some information about the usefulness of the features we decided to use SelectKBest with Mutual Information and k = all (= 3).
+We decided not to reduce our dimensionality, but in order to still get some information about the usefulness of the features, we decided to use SelectKBest with Mutual Information and k = all (= 3).
 As we only had three features in total, we did not want to reduce them further because that would have led to even less information for classification.